eosnetworkfoundation/grant-framework/applications/greymass-web-client-sdk.md

 |     1. | API Client Extension Template | Base template for the creation of new API interface extensions. |
 |     2. | Type Extension Template       | Base template for the creation of new data type extensions.     |

 **Note**: The extension candidates listed below are entered alphabetically and not ordered by priority.
-They are just candidates for potential extensions and the priority on which to built as the initial prototype will need to be discussed by the project sponsors.
+They are just candidates for potential extensions and the priority on which to build as the initial prototype will need to be discussed by the project sponsors.

 ##### API Client Extensions